Early Medieval Europe, 400−1000 (Revision 3)

 Arnold, Martin.
 The Vikings: Wolves of War.
 Lanham: MD: Rowman & Littlefield, 2007.

-The online materials include a Course Manual, Study Guide, Student Manual, and a Digital Reading Room.
+The online materials include a Course Manual, Study Guide, Student Manual, a Digital Reading Room, and links to external online resources, including streaming videos.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.